jekymin8232/vitalguardai-com/README.md

 The unfortunate reality is that the United States and Europe are already exhausted by many of the challenges they have faced.
 As a result, they may be reluctant to commit additional trillions of dollars to new efforts.

+If freedom is lost, society may ultimately have to pay trillions of dollars to regain or protect it.
+In that sense, freedom is closely tied to economic prosperity.

 This is simply a metaphor and a thought experiment about the value of open discussion in society.

 ## Even imagination should not be controlled.